2dpi/templates/docs/joomla/menus.md

 require(JModuleHelper::getLayoutPath('mod_menu',$layout));
 ```

-- call in the module by title in yout template
+- call in the module by title in your template
 - define layout
 - add some wrappers and css to handle visibility